 Employment contracts have a fixed term or indefinite for Saudi nationals, while foreign nationals have a fixed term.
 If the contract does not specify the term, the duration of residence is the term.

 A clause to this effect allows the employer and the employee to renew the contract.
 Consequently, the employee has continuous service with the employer in case of renewal.

 The worker has an indefinite-term contract with the employer if the contract is renewed 3 times or the employee works for the employer for four years.
 This does not apply to foreign nationals.

 Part-Time contracts should state the number of working hours and must be in writing.
 Employees in this type of contract are covered only by certain provisions.

 It is only when the employer and the employee agree that the terms of the contract may be altered.

 If the employer provides work that was not agreed upon without written consent, this entitles the employee to end the contract without notice.

-In the case that an employer decides to relocate an employee to a different workplace, which leads to the worker changing residence, it is required that there should be written consent of the employee.
+Alternatively, in the case that an employer decides to relocate an employee to a different workplace, which leads to the worker changing residence, it is required that there should be written consent from the employee.